 You may have noticed a bit of a push from certain of your software vendors recently with regard to their cloud offerings.
 While the cloud is viewed as strategic to the mega-vendors like Microsoft and Oracle, and investors view it as the next great thing, but is it really the solution to all IT problems?

 So far everyone involved in this has been singing from the same hymn sheet, espousing its virtues, with no mention of potential problems.
 But, now a few industry people are starting to break ranks and question whether the cloud is right for everyone.
-These views were outlined in a recent edition of CRN (the channel magazine).
+These views were outlined in a 2016 edition of CRN (the channel magazine).

 The feeling at the small end of the market (less than 200 devices) was that the cost-benefit analysis of the cloud providers was actually being made against older on premise infrastructure.
 Whereas, more modern virtualized servers provide greater flexibility and scalability, that to a large extent negate most of the benefits of moving to the cloud.
 In many cases it would actually be more expensive moving to the cloud than running your own infrastructure.

 It is a similar story for larger enterprises as well.
 Again, the more modern on premise infrastructures and technology are delivering significant cost savings and provide the agility and scalability which are often claimed for cloud-based solutions.

 One other factor that tends to be overlooked, and impacts organizations at both ends of the scale is flexibility.
 When you move anything to the cloud you have to adapt the way you do things to fit the cloud supplier’s ways of working.